Skip to Content

 Car scams

-With a car scam, a dishonest dealer may offer to sell or lease you a high-performance sports car when all you can afford is an inexpensive compact.
-And their financing department may saddle you with an unfairly high interest rate.
+With a car scam, a dishonest dealer may offer to sell or lease you a high-performance sports car when all you can afford is an inexpensive compact, or their financing department may saddle you with an unfairly high interest rate.
+Or someone is selling a used car online, but they don’t actually own it and are simply taking your hard-earned money.
 If it sounds too good to be true, it probably is.

-Next, the scammers coach you on how to make a claim with your bank, so you get reimbursed for the withdrawal while also cashing their check.
-Not only is their check bad, but they've also seen your PIN and have made you an accomplice in their crime.
+Afterward, the scammers coach you on how to make a claim with your bank so you can be reimbursed for the withdrawal.
+Knowingly doing this to defraud your bank makes you an accomplice to their crime.

 Job scams